ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-1-1.md

-Chapter 2: Defining the Importance of Peer Support in Workplace Bullying Prevention
+Defining the Importance of Peer Support in Workplace Bullying Prevention
 ===================================================================================

 In this chapter, we will delve into the significance of peer support in workplace bullying prevention.
 We will explore how peer support can create a positive impact, foster a supportive environment, and contribute to the overall well-being of individuals within the organization.